 Methi Leaves – Fresh methi leaves are washed, stems removed, and then finely chopped to add in the flour mixture.
 Methi leaves add a great taste, texture, and nutrition in these theplas.

 If methi leaves are not available then you can even add Kasuri Methi, which is also known as dried fenugreek leaves.
 It also adds a fantastic flavor in these Gujarati Style thin parathas.
-Use 3 tbsp of Kasuri methi for every 2 cups of flour.
+Use 3 tablespoon of Kasuri methi for every 2 cups of flour.

 Yogurt – Yogurt makes these Theplas soft.
 You can even add buttermilk instead of yogurt.
 But if you are planning to store it for a long time, avoid adding yogurt or buttermilk and knead the dough using water.